-Angola actively engages in the work of the Convention on Cluster Munitions despite not ratifying.
-It has participated in all of the convention’s Meetings of States Parties, including the Fifth Meeting of States Parties held in San Jose, Costa Rica in September 2014.
-Angola has attended all intersessional meetings of the convention held in Geneva since 2011.
-It has participated in regional workshops on the convention, most recently in New York on 16 April 2015.
+Angola attended the First Review Conference for the Convention on Cluster Munitions in September 2015, but did not make a statement.
+It has participated in all of the convention’s Meetings of States Parties and intersessional meetings.
+Angola has participated in regional workshops on the convention, most recently in New York on 16 April 2015.

-As a non-permanent member of the UNSC, Angola voted on 29 June 2015 for a Security Council resolution that expressed concern at evidence of cluster munition use in Darfur and called on the government of Sudan to “immediately investigate the use of cluster munitions.”
-On 27 May 2014, Angola voted for a UNSC resolution on South Sudan that notes “with serious concern” reports of the “indiscriminate use of cluster munitions” and calls on “all parties to refrain from similar such use in the future."
+As a non-permanent member of the UN Security Council (UNSC), Angola voted on 29 June 2015 for a UNSC resolution that expressed concern at evidence of cluster munition use in Darfur and called on the government of Sudan to “immediately investigate the use of cluster munitions.”
+On 27 May 2014, Angola voted in favor of a UNSC resolution on South Sudan that notes “with serious concern” reports of the “indiscriminate use of cluster munitions” and calls on “all parties to refrain from similar such use in the future.”